hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionThree.rst

 =============================
 If an O(n^2) and an O(n) algorithm exist for a problem, then the O(n) will be faster, regardless of the peripherals inside of it.
 This is the rationale for ignoring constant factors and concentrating on the basic order of magitude for algorithms.

+If an algorithm has higher orders of magnitude **and has lower order of magnitude operations** in it's runtime expression, it's still considered a higher order of magnitude.
+This is because we concentrate on worst-case efficiency, and lower order terms have insignificant effect on scalability.

+    **T(n) = 15(n^2) + 5(n) + 3
+    T(n) = O(n^2)**

 Selection sort is an O(n^2) algorithm in all cases, and sequential search is an O(n) algorithm in the worst case."

+The shuffle left algorithm is O(n^2) in the worst case, but it is space efficient since it only needs ~4 memory allocations to store (n), left index, right index, and the array itself.

+The copy over algorithm

 Practice problem A